VilleRytinki/sample_app/README.md

 This section gets updated as the project matures.
 Bootstrap for Front-End.
 Single page application with home, help, contact and about page.
 - Fully functional login and authentication system with users having the ability to login and logout of the app via user session control.
+User login state is preserved for the duration of the browser session.
+- Implements session hijacking prevention techniques via reset session when redirecting or when user logs in.
+- Error handling for invalid signup/login with error messages via flash.
 - Responsive design using Bootstrap.
 Targeted for header navigation links on smaller screens.

 # Technologies used